Welcome to today's edition of the Rush 24-7 podcast.

 And welcome back.

-Welcome to Open Line Friday, hosted by me, L. Rushbow, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, looting.
+Welcome to Open Line Friday, hosted by me, El Rushbo, your guiding light through times of trouble, confusion, murkiness, tumult, chaos, looting, not just of stores, but of the legal system.

 Isn't even the good times.

-And you know, I try to do that anyway.
+And I try to do that anyway.

 It rarely happens.

-Uh reported on how Gray was not injured during his arrest and the way he sustained his fatal injury.
+And ABC Eyeball News Baltimore, Channel 7, maybe in Walton, reported on how Gray was not injured during his arrest and the way he sustained his fatal injury.

-This is the independent journalism review yesterday.
+This is the Independent Journalism Review yesterday.

-While many have suggested that Gray's death was due to police negligence, the medical medical examiner didn't find any proof backing that narrative.
+While many have suggested that Gray's death was due to police negligence, the medical examiner didn't find any proof backing that narrative.

-I mean, this was reported yesterday, so we have to go on.
+That's all we have to go on.

 Today, the state attorney said that the medical examiner's determination was that the death was a homicide.